kahowu2030/query-pdf/README.md

 ```bash
 python query_pdf.py
 ```

-Enter the pdf name you want to process, without the .pdf extension.
-Start querying the pdf by asking questions about it in natural language!
+Choose a file from your directory, and start querying the pdf by asking questions about it in natural language!